ChinoBeach/ChinoBeach.github.io/docs/_projects/LazerDefender.md

 ---
-title: "Fourth Game: Tile Vania"
+title: "Second Game: Snow Boarder"
 image:
   path: /images/TV1.png
   thumbnail: /images/TV3.png
-  caption: "Screenshot from gameplay taken 04-30-22 by Chino Beach"
+  caption: "Screenshot from gameplay taken 03-01-22 by Chino Beach"
 ---

 This was the fourth game that I made at SUNY Morrisville.